bigdatabr/deirokay/docs/source/concepts/index.rst

 The `scope` defines a column or a list of columns to be validated.

-To get dive into *Deirokay Statements*, you can find more at
+To get dive into *Deirokay Statements*, you can find more at :ref:`Statements`.
-.. _Statements.
 Last but not least, the validation statements are need to you specifies what parameters you need, like the 'type', 'distinct', 'min', 'severity', 'at_least', 'max', when you work through the columns of your dataset.